lucasvegi/PokemonGoCloneOffline/README.md

 ## Technical Documentation

-The complete technical documentation of this project, including its functional requirements, non-functional requirements, structural and behavioral modeling can be found at this [link][pokemon-go-documentation].
+The complete technical documentation of this project (pt-BR), including its functional requirements, non-functional requirements, structural and behavioral modeling can be found at this [link][pokemon-go-documentation].

 [▲ back to Index](#table-of-contents)

 ## About

 This project was developed during the course "Programming for Mobile Devices" of the undergraduate in Computer Science at Federal University of Viçosa (Brazil).
 It sought to reproduce the main features of the original game, with a purely didactic and pedagogical purpose.
 This game is not marketed or distributed to end users.

+The UFV Computer Science undergraduate course website published a note detailing this experience a little more.
+This note is in Brazilian Portuguese and can be accessed at this [link][pokemon-go-site-ccp].

 * __Pokémon is a brand owned by Nintendo Co.
 Ltd., Creatures Inc., and Game Freak Inc.__
 * __Pokémon GO was originally developed by Niantic Inc., and Nintendo Co.
 Ltd.__